KRISTIN JOHNSON KARP

 CO-FOUNDER, PRESIDENT & CEO, HOTWIRE COMMUNICATIONS, FORT LAUDERDALE

-Hotwire, which moved its headquarters from Pennsylvania to Fort Lauderdale in 2016, has regional offices in Georgia, North Carolina and Philadelphia and customers in 15 states using its digital HDTV, high-speed data, telephone and smart home technology services.
+Hotwire, which moved its headquarters from Pennsylvania to Fort Lauderdale in 2016, has regional offices in Georgia, North Carolina and Philadelphia and customers in 15 states using its digital HD TV, high-speed data, telephone and smart home technology services.
 The firm has eliminated paper billing and switched to largely paperless communications, both internally and externally.

 Company accolades and recognitions include PCMag’s Best Gaming ISP of 2019 and the National Cable Television Cooperative’s Innovator Award.
 In June 2019, it held the top position on the Netflix ISP Speed Index.